nextest-rs/nextest/site/src/book/pre-built-binaries.md

 You can also download the zip manually and unzip it to somewhere in your PATH.

-> If you're a Windows expert who can come up with a better way, please [file an issue](https://github.com/nextest-rs/nextest/issues/new) with your suggestion!
+> If you're a Windows expert who can come up with a better way to do this, please [file an issue](https://github.com/nextest-rs/nextest/issues/new) with your suggestion!

 ## Release URLs